 My jaw must have been hanging wide open.

 “No shit!”
 I said.
 I was gobsmacked.
 I wasn’t upset at the double-cross; I’m always sensitive of causing cultural clashes, but the whole affair fascinated me.
-Best of all, it hadn’t been my fault, the phone call had been Idris’s idea.
+Best of all, it had been Idris’s fault, not mine.
 His poor sister must have tossed the phone away like a hot potato.

 “Well heck, I’m so sorry,” I said to Yusuf, hoping to comfort him — for he clearly thought he’d put his foot in his mouth.
 I went on,